ryanfmurphy/add_comment/README.md

 # add (bash script): adds a text remark to a text-based file
 #  example usage at shell prompt:
-#   $ notes "#todo Call that cool person I met at that party"
+#   $ add notes "#todo Call that cool person I met at that party"
 #  description of behavior:
 #   leaves an extra newline between the new remark and the existing content